BOYS BASKETBALL: Pershing is the team to beat....again |

 At the head of the ship, or maybe more accurately the aircraft carrier, is first-year head coach Wydell Henry and his senior captain, Mr. Basketball candidate Kahlil Felder, Pershing’s all-state point guard.

 Felder, a consummate playmaker and ‘coach on the floor,’ is signed with Oakland University.
-Joining Felder in a stacked Doughboys backcourt is Martez Walker, another Division I college recruit, and Lorenzo Collier, a pair of hard-working wings and Darsean Woodson, who spells Felder at the point and often plays alongside him, when the OU-bound floor general goes off ball, which he does sporadically throughout games.
+Joining Felder in a stacked Doughboys backcourt is a pair of hard-working off guards in Martez Walker, another Division I college recruit, and Lorenzo Collier.
+Spunky Darsean Woodson spells Felder at the point and often plays alongside him, when the OU-bound floor general goes off ball, which he does sporadically throughout games.

 Standout 6-foot-9 juniors Justin Tillman – battling an injury bug for most of the winter, yet still considered the top post prospect in the state’s Class of 2014 – and Dwayne Embry, as well as senior Tawanto Snead make up an incredibly imposing Doughboys frontcourt.